darkfall/SteelBattalionUnity/readme.md

 * Use SBCController.instance.RunSBCServer/StopSBCServer to run/stop the SBCServer.
 When the server is running, it will automatically looking for SBCControllers and grabbing data from it.

+* Use SBCController.instance.buttonStates/joystickStates to access the controller states.

 * A editor script is also provided for testing.

+### How to light the LEDs

+	SBCPacketSetLedState packet = new SBCPacketSetLedState ();
+    // which LED
+    packet.ledButton = (int)SBCLed.NightScope;
+    // 0 - 15
+    packet.intensity = 15;
+    SBCController.instance.Send (SBCUtility.Serialize (SBCPacketType.SetLedState, packet));

 ### Notes